c0der4t/S3CLI/README.md

 - This utility uses the external Amazon S3 SDK to interact with S3 storage.

 ## Usage

+1. Download the latest version of the utility.
+2. Extract the ZIP file
+3. From a console like CMD / PowerShell, use the CLI command as illustrated below

 .\S3CLI.exe -bucket testbucket -url "https://s3.eu-west-1.wasabisys.com" -key aaaaaaaaaaaaa -secret bbbbbbbbbbbbbb -file "C:\temp\test.txt" [-s3Path testfolder/]